jay-yeo/battleship/README.md

 # Battleship
-Battleship game coded in Java by torpedoTeam-2
+Battleship game coded in Java by torpedoTeam-2 (Balint, Daniel and Jason).